b-r-y/AntennaAnalysis/docs/source/references.rst

 ..
 [BALANIS]
     Balanis, Constantine A: Antenna theory: analysis and design : Wiley-Interscience, 2005

 ..
 [NEEDCITATION]
     A proper citation is needed for this!
 Whatever statement or value is given in the help, it requires proper scientific publication to back it up.
-When rule of thumb and website recomendations are used this link must be inserted to clarify the lack of proper scientific reference.
+When rule of thumb and website recommendations are used this link must be inserted to clarify the lack of proper scientific reference.